-Day Nurseries must be registered and inspected by the Care and Social Services Inspectorate Wales (CSSIW) and hold a registration certificate issued by CSSIW.
+Day Nurseries must be registered and inspected by CIW and hold a registration certificate issued by CIW.
 They must also have a public liability insurance certificate and the appropriate food hygiene certificate.
 Fees will vary.
 Support with costs may be available from tax credits, childcare vouchers and free part-time places for 3 year olds.

 Most Day Nurseries have facilities to prepare food and snacks for the children in their care.
 They should produce at least a 3 week menu of quality food and provide snacks appropriate to the length of day the child attends.